-Herb leaves turn yellow because of overwatering or underwatering which prevents the herbs roots transporting nutrients and water properly to the leaves which causes them to turn yellow and drop off.
-Herbs with root rot turn yellow with a drooping appearance.
+Most often, Herb leaves turn yellow because of overwatering or underwatering, which prevents the herb’s roots from transporting nutrients and water properly to the leaves, which causes them to turn yellow and drop off.
+Herbs with root rot turn yellow and have a drooping appearance.

 Causes: | Reasons for Herbs Turning Yellow: |